Skip to Content

 “It was so hard to be separated from friends and family,” Angelova said.
 “In a sense, it felt like dying because you’re not existing in that space anymore — you’re just having those spiritual contacts with your friends and family from time to time.”

-However, she also recognized that moving could be an opportunity to provide her children, ages six and seven, with a better life—specifically, one of her sons, who had been diagnosed with autism three years prior.
+However, she also recognized that moving could be an opportunity to provide her children, ages six and seven, with a better life—specifically, one son, who had been diagnosed with autism three years prior.

 “In Bulgaria, there were no services,” Angelova said.
 “I was actually part of an organization that was putting all of its efforts into certifying specialists to work with kids with autism, so there was very little known in Bulgaria about autism, and there were no good therapists there.
 This was a very essential part in our decision just making sure that our child would have a better future here.”